William Sarabande

 William Sarabande is the pen name for Joan Lesley Hamilton Cline who was born in Hollywood, California.
 Sarabande began writing at the age of 17 and was first published in 1979.

 Cline (Sarabande) is the author of the First Americans series of novels published by Bantam Books.
-She lives near Big Bear Lake, California.

 Wolves of the Dawn

 First published in 1986, Wolves of the Dawn is the tale of an ancient clan of Celtic Britain at the beginning of the Bronze Age.